hmrc/nrs-retrieval/README.md

 ### Test-only endpoints

-There is a test-only endpoint that tests whether the request is authorised with the `stride` enrolment `nrs_digital_investigator`
+There is a test-only endpoint that tests whether the request is authorised with one of the `stride` enrolments {`nrs_digital_investigator`, `nrs digital investigator`}

 `GET /nrs-retrieval/test-only/check-authorisation`